Data Science & Technology is a specialisation offered by the Master’s programme in Computer Science at the University of Twente.

 Information technology is becoming increasingly embedded in our society.
 This also means it is getting easier for us to collect more data about ourselves and our environment.
 The science concerned with the ‘discovery’ of information from large volumes of unstructured data is called ‘data science’.
 This field has high practical relevance, as the generation and application of information is an important economic activity in today’s world.
 For example, data science techniques can be used in information systems for maintaining an information model of the dynamic environment, based on things like real-time sensor data.
 These information models, in turn, can be used to offer tailored services to the users in the environment.
 Isn’t that smart?

-The Data Science & Technology Master’s specialization at the University of Twente distinguishes itself from similar specializations at other universities in several ways:
+The Data Science & Technology Master’s specialisation at the University of Twente distinguishes itself from similar specialisations at other universities in several ways:

 - A unique combination of expertise in computer science, data science, and service science;